XtromAI/Local-Journal/CONTRIBUTING.md

 # Contributing to Local Journal

 Thank you for your interest in contributing to Local Journal!
-This project is currently a design concept and portfolio item, so contributions are focused on documentation, design feedback, and architectural discussions.
+This project is currently a design concept, so contributions are focused on documentation, design feedback, and architectural discussions.

 ## Project Status